 Peter Davison (The Fifth Doctor) is superb as he’s my favourite Doctor.
 I really liked how Peter gently mocks his own ego in this special.
 Peter is the one who motives Colin and Sylvester to join him in his campaign and for them to appear in the 50th anniversary special.
 He says they’re doing it ‘for the fans’.

 Colin Baker (The Sixth Doctor) is equally good, being very funny and gets the comedy timing right.
-I enjoyed Colin’s antagonistic in-joke rivalry between him and Sylvester about ‘The Hobbit’.
+I enjoyed Colin’s antagonistic in-joke rivalry between him and Sylvester about ‘The Hobbit’ film trilogy.
 It was great to see Colin’s family in the anniversary special, as his wife and his four daughters appear in this.

 Sylvester McCoy (The Seventh Doctor) is also very funny in this.
 Sylvester is making ‘The Hobbit’ with Peter Jackson in this special.
 But he also wants to be involved in the 50th anniversary too.
 I found it very funny when Sylvester constantly remarks about being in ‘The Hobbit’ and gets Colin annoyed.